open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 After making modifications to your local files and before making a commit, you would want to preview the changes locally.
 The following link, [how to preview changes](http://dynalon.github.io/mdwiki/#!faq.md), gives all the information about how to preview changes from your machine.
 There's also another option to preview using online environment.
 This [link](https://dillinger.io/) takes you to the online environment.

+ NOTE: In case you have come up with the wrong edit and if you'd like to revert it back to the previous version of the file follow this        [link](https://githowto.com/undoing_local_changes).
+This is applicable only before committing the change.

 ## Create a Commit and Push the Changes
 Use the next commands to commit and push the changes: